 Can I Use Contactless Payment During Late Hours?

+Yes, contactless payment works exactly the same at night.
+Tap your bank card or mobile device at the gates just as you would during the day.
 The system automatically calculates the best fare for your journey.
-Just confirm your phone has enough battery to tap out at your destination.
+Just make sure your phone has enough battery to tap out at your destination.

 Ready for Your Night Out?